nwicki/SMGP-2021/assignment6/README.md

 **Relevant files:** `LandmarkSelector.h|.cpp`

 We used 23 landmarks.
-Those are the same landmarks as the example landmarks provided by the TA's.
+Those are the same landmarks as the example landmarks provided by the TAs.

 <img width="25%"><img src="results/landmark-selection.png" alt="drawing" width="50%">